laurynas-biveinis/unodb/README.md

 ## Dependencies

-* git
-* a C++17 compiler, currently tested with clang 11, XCode clang 12 and GCC 10.2.
 * CMake, at least 3.12
-* Guidelines Support Library for gsl::span, imported as a git submodule.
 * Boost library.
 Currently tested with versions 1.74 and 1.75.
+* Guidelines Support Library for gsl::span, bundled as a git submodule.
+* Google Test for tests, bundled as a git submodule.
+* Google Benchmark for microbenchmarks, bundled, as a git submodule.
+* [DeepState][deepstate] for fuzzing tests, bundled as a git submodule.
 * (optional) clang-format
 * (optional) lcov
 * (optional) clang-tidy
+* (optional) clangd
 * (optional) cppcheck
 * (optional) cpplint
 * (optional) include-what-you-use
-* Google Test for tests, bundled as a git submodule.
-* [DeepState][deepstate] for fuzzing tests, currently building with clang only, bundled.
-* libfuzzer
-* (optional) Google Benchmark for microbenchmarks, bundled.
+* (optional) libfuzzer

 ## Development